delving/culture-hub/README.markdown

     play run

-where `youruser` is the key you used for your custom properties in `conf/application.conf`

-An example user is `bob@gmail.com` with password `secret`
+If you want to use a custom configuration file for development, use

+    play run -Dconfig.file=conf/development.conf

+The `development.conf` file can include the default configuration via

+    include "application.conf"

-### Running the application - test mode
+### Running the tests

-Run the test mode via
+Run the tests via

     play test

-Then you can access the test dashboard on `http://localhost:9000/@tests`

-Run in prod mode via

-    play start --%prod

 ### Running Apache Solr